 Sheriff's Real Estate Sales

-Sheriff Sales occur every Friday at 10:00 AM unless it is a holiday, if there is a holiday, there will not be an auction that day.
+Sheriff Sales (Mortgage Foreclosures) occur every Friday at 10:00 AM unless it is a holiday, if there is a holiday, there will not be an auction that day.
+Tax sales are the first Thursday of every month at 10:00 AM.
 Sales are held in the County Commissioners hearing room on the 10th floor of the County Administration building located at 451 W. Third St., Dayton, Ohio, 45422.
 Check the list of properties for sale and the exact sale date here: View the list.

 The properties are not open for inspection and the Sheriff's Office does not have keys to the properties.
 The buyer receives the property "as is," caveat emptor (let the buyer beware).
 It is the responsibility of the buyer to check the property for back taxes, delinquent utility bills, liens, and/or any additional cost associated with the property.
 You can view the entire case file at www.clerk.co.montgomery.oh.us/pro.
 Sales will be advertised in the Dayton Daily News and the Daily Court Reporter for minimum three consecutive weeks on the Friday before the sale date.
 The Sheriff's Office does not mail or provide any list of properties or other information about purchasing foreclosed property.

 Each property is appraised by three separate appraisers.
 This appraisal DOES NOT include an interior examination of the premises.
 Starting bid is 2/3 of the appraised value and the sale goes to the highest bidder.
 You must be present in order to place a bid.